tianbo137/Portfolio/README.md

     - [Ranking of NFL teams using Markov-chain methods](https://github.com/archd3sai/Ranking-of-NFL-Teams-using-Markov-method/blob/master/Ranking%20of%20NFL%20teams%20Report.pdf) : In this project I implemented and compared three stationary distribution of Markov-chain based approaches to rank 32 NFL (National Football League) teams from "Best" to "Worst" using the scores of 2007 NFL regular season.
     - [Ranking of Tennis players](https://github.com/archd3sai/Tennis-Players-Ranking/blob/master/TennisRanking.ipynb) : Objective of this project is to rank all Tennis Players based on the matches they played in the year of 2018.
 This project comprises 4 approaches to rank Tennis players and I have tried to make these approaches more robust sequentially.

-## Core Competencies
+## Skills

-- **Methodologies**: Machine Learning, Deep Learning, Time Series Analysis, Natural Language Processing, Statistics, Explainable AI, A/B Testing and Experimentation Design, Big Data Analytics
+- **Programming**: Python (Pandas, Numpy, Scikit-Learn, Scipy, Tensorflow, Keras, Matplotlib), SQL, Matlab
-- **Languages**: Python (Pandas, Numpy, Scikit-Learn, Scipy, Keras, Matplotlib), R (Dplyr, Tidyr, Caret, Ggplot2), SQL, C++
+- **Data Science**: Machine Learning/Deep Learning, Time Series Analysis, Natural Language Processing, Statistics, Explainable AI, A/B Testing and Experimentation Design, Big Data Analytics
-- **Tools**: MySQL, Tableau, Git, PySpark, Amazon Web Services (AWS), Flask, MS Excel
+- **Tools**: MySQL, Tableau, Git, PySpark, Google Cloud Platform (GCP), Flask, Heroku

 ## Certificates